-Great Gorge Wahoo!The Great Gorge Wahoo! is an annual one-day field trip for 7th and 8th-grade students at the St Andrew Nativity School.
-Each year, Friends takes the 7th grade class into the eastern Gorge in the fall, and in the spring the 8th grade class gets a a field trip to the western Gorge.
+The Great Gorge Wahoo! is an annual, single-day field trip for seventh- and eighth-grade students from Portland's St. Andrew Nativity School.
+Each fall, Friends takes the seventh-grade class into the eastern Columbia Gorge, and in the spring the eighth-grade class visits the western Gorge.

 Retired Oregon State Parks district manager Kevin Price, who headed up diversity and inclusion programs for Oregon State Parks, first learned about this program in its infancy.
 “You need to get me in front of these kids so they can see that someone of their color can do this job," Price said.
 He's been a mainstay of the trips ever since.